dbkangaroo/website/blog/004-how-to-deploy-gtk-app-on-mac.md

 ## Background
 Many friends ask me to provide the official installer package(.dmg) for Mac OS X, I do want to implement it.
 But there is a big stone on the way, because I don't have physical machine and landed OS X just a short time, have many dark hole on it.

-Face it, resolve it, things will be done, I think.<br/>
+Face it, solve it, things will be done, I think.

 Tried again and again, 8 days later, found the right way finally.

 ## Precondition and environment
-Using the [Homebrew package manager](https://brew.sh/) to install all app dependency libraries.<br/>
+Using the package manager tool[Homebrew](https://brew.sh/) to install all app dependency libraries.

-Install GTK and app dependency libraries, GCC toolchain and other tools.
+You need to install GTK、libgda、GtkSourceView4、Vala、GCC toolchain / etc.

 ## Solution
 ### Prepare app directory structure